karpy47/PhpMqttClient/README.md

 # php-mqtt-client
 MQTT 3.1.1 Client with TSL support in PHP

+Note that all calls are blocking until a timeout occurs.
+If you need some fancy async solution, you'll have to find another repo.

 # Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).